 How do I know if my pelvic pain is serious?

-- Fainting, light-headedness, or low blood pressure
+- Feeling faint, light-headed, or experiencing low blood pressure

-- Pelvic pain associated with pregnancy
+- Pelvic pain during pregnancy

 - Stabbing pain